Bounded-confidence opinion models with random-time interactions: Multiple-process BCMs

+for $t \in [k\Dt, (k + 1)\Dt)$, where $r_{ji}(k\Dt) = x_j(k\Dt) - x_i(k\Dt)$.
+Equation \eqref{eq: linear-piecewise} gives the expected dynamics of the single-process BCM \eqref{eq: DW-random} with a Dirac delta ITD, and it is also a discrete-time version of the expected dynamics \eqref{eq: expected-exp} for single-process \eqref{eq: DW-random} and multiple-process \eqref{eq: multiple-process-BCM} BCMs with exponential ITDs.\footnote{See \cite{fennell2016limitations} for a discussion of continuous-time and discrete-time approximations of Markovian dynamics.} We observe numerically that the expected dynamics \eqref{eq: expected-exp} and \eqref{eq: linear-piecewise} yield the same dynamics when we approximate the expectations using the empirical means of the time-dependent opinions.

-In Figure \ref{fig: expected-exponential}, we show the mean time-dependent opinions of three Markovian models: the asynchronous single-process BCM \eqref{eq: DW-random} with the Dirac delta WTD $\psi(t) = \delta(t - 1/(\lambda|E|))$ (which we denote by ``S-Dirac''), the asynchronous single-process BCM \eqref{eq: DW-random} with the exponential WTD $\psi(t) = \lambda |E|\exp(-\lambda |E|t)$ (which we denote by ``S-Exp''), and the multiple-process BCM \eqref{eq: multiple-process-BCM} with the exponential WTD $\psi(t) = \lambda \exp(-\lambda t)$ (which we denote by ``M-Exp").
-Because each realization can have distinct opinion update times, we use a piecewise-linear interpolation for opinions at discrete update times for each realization and then compute the mean of the interpolated opinion trajectories on the entire time domain.
+In Figure \ref{fig: expected-exponential}, we show the mean time-dependent opinions of three Markovian models: the asynchronous single-process BCM \eqref{eq: DW-random} with the Dirac delta ITD $\psi(t) = \delta(t - 1/(\lambda|E|))$ (which we denote by ``S-Dirac''), the asynchronous single-process BCM \eqref{eq: DW-random} with the exponential ITD $\psi(t) = \lambda |E|\exp(-\lambda |E|t)$ (which we denote by ``S-Exp''), and the multiple-process BCM \eqref{eq: multiple-process-BCM} with the exponential ITD $\psi(t) = \lambda \exp(-\lambda t)$ (which we denote by ``M-Exp").
+Each realization of these processes can have distinct opinion update times, so we use a piecewise-linear interpolation for opinions at discrete update times for each realization and then compute the mean of the interpolated opinion trajectories on the entire time domain.
 We then compute the mean opinion dynamics by averaging the interpolated dynamics across multiple simulations of the same model.

+In our simulations, we observe that the expected dynamics are the same for our three Markovian BCMs, which are the models with single-process Dirac ITDs, single-process exponential ITDs, or multiple-process ITDs.
+Importantly, our observation that these three Markovian ITDs lead to the same expected opinion dynamics is independent of the network size $N$ and the confidence bound $c$.
+We use a small network (which has 25 nodes) because our simulations converge slowly to their expected values (due to the increase of the variance with network size).